CasianBlanaru/Storybook/Documentation/CachingStrategy.md

 1. Receive `templatePath` and `variables` from the request.
 2. Generate the cache identifier.
-3. Attempt to fetch an entry from the `myfluidstorybook_renderresults` cache using this identifier.
+3. Attempt to fetch an entry from the `luidstorybookrenderresults` cache using this identifier.
 4.  **Cache Hit**: If a valid cache entry exists, return the cached HTML content.
 5.  **Cache Miss**:
     -   Render the Fluid template as usual using `StandaloneView`.